AhindraD/notesols/README.md

 ![image](https://github.com/user-attachments/assets/a5de9682-a29e-433c-b654-853a1f55c16f)

 # NoteSols - Decentralized Note Taker
-### Store you notes on chain!
+### Store your notes on the chain!
 Take the first step towards a decentralized world.
-### NoteSols is a decentralized note taker that allows users to create, read, update, and delete notes.
+### NoteSols is a decentralized note-taker that allows users to create, read, update, and delete notes.
 It is built using the Anchor framework and the Solana blockchain Devnet.

 - ## NoteSols Program Address - DEVNET